 Other BU Summer Programs

 A number of exciting Boston University programs exist in addition to Summer Term academic courses.
-Offered exclusively during the summer months, these opportunities include everything from dance and recreation to intensive language instruction in English to professional career development, culinary arts seminars and demonstrations, youth programs, and study abroad.
-Make sure you take a few moments to read about these special program—you might find just the summer experience you're looking for.
+Offered exclusively during the summer months, these opportunities include everything from dance and recreation to intensive language instruction in English to professional career development, programs in Food and Wine, youth programs, and study abroad.
+Make sure you take a few moments to read about these special programs—you might find just the summer experience you're looking for.

 Boston University Physical Education, Recreation & Dance Program (PERD)

-The Fitness & Recreation Center and Physical Education, Recreation & Dance Program offer a wide variety of summer recreational opportunities, including classes in Aquatics, Climbing, Court Sports, Dance, Emergency Medical Services, Fitness, Pilates, Rowing, Sailing, Sports, and Yoga.
+The Fitness & Recreation Center and Physical Education, Recreation & Dance Program offer a wide variety of summer recreational opportunities, including classes in Aquatics, Climbing, Court Sports, Dance, Emergency Medical Services, Fitness, Pilates, Rowing, Sailing, and Yoga.
 The department also offers one-on-one services such as Personal Training, Private Swim Lessons, Squash and Tennis Lessons, Golf lessons, Private Climbing, Aerial Dance and Dance Technique, and Private Pilates.
-Programs for children include full day camps and classes in tumbling, gymnastics, sports, swimming, climbing, and sailing.
+Programs for children include full day camps and classes in dance, gymnastics, sports, swimming, and climbing.

 Classes meet at a variety of dates and times on both weekdays and weekends, and are available to BU students, faculty, staff, alumni, FitRec members, and the general public.
 FitRec members receive discounted pricing for classes.

 A complete list of FitRec Summer 2018 courses, as well as information about how to register will be available in March at bu.edu/fitrec.
 Contact FitRec at email@example.com or 617-358-3740 for more information.